-The Device Selection page allows you to specify the Microsemi device for your project.
-It contains filters and drop-down menus for you to narrow your search for exactly the right part to use for your design.
+The Device Selection page is where you specify the Microsemi device for your project.
+Use the filters and drop-down lists to refine your search for the right part to use for your design.

-This page contains a table of all the parts with associated FPGA resource details generated as a result of a value entered in any filter.
+This page contains a table of all parts with associated FPGA resource details generated as a result of a value entered in a filter.

-When a value is selected for any filter:
+When a value is selected for a filter:

-- The parts table is updated to reflect the result of the new filtered value. - All other filters are updated such that only relevant items are available in the filter drop-down.
+- The parts table is updated to reflect the result of the new filtered value. - All other filters are updated, and only relevant items are available in the filter drop-down lists.

-For example, when SmartFusion2 is selected in the family filter:
+For example, when SmartFusion2 is selected in the Family filter:

-- The parts table displays only SmartFusion2 parts. - The Die filter cotnains only SmartFusion2 dies in the drop-down list for Die.
+- The parts table includes only SmartFusion2 parts. - The Die filter includes only SmartFusion2 dies in the drop-down list for Die.